josbeir/cakephp-docs-md/docs/2/en/development/exceptions.md

 specific exceptions that extend this base class.

 CakePHP also provides a number of exception classes that you can use for HTTP errors.
-See the section on [built-in-exceptions](#built-in-exceptions) for more information.
+See the section on [Built In Exceptions](#built-in-exceptions) for more information.

 ## Exception configuration